-- 1. The organization of day-to-day struggles with oppression, capitalism, and the State. - 2.
-The organized collective solidarity between the syndicates. - 3.
-The organizational revolutionary power to do away with oppression, capitalism and the State.
+- 1. The organisation of day-to-day struggles with oppression, capitalism, and the State. - 2.
+The organised collective solidarity between the syndicates. - 3.
+The organisational revolutionary power to do away with oppression, capitalism and the State. - 4.
+The transformation of society from oppression, capitalism and the State to an anarchist society based upon the well being of all.